drmerlot/startml/README.md

 # startml = start machine learning
 Start doing machine learning with training optimization and ensembles of popular machine learning algorithms.
-Powered by the scalable implenentations of powerful algoriths provided by h2o.
+Powered by the scalable implenentations of algoriths provided by h2o.

 <img src="pics/overview.png" width="800">